 In a job where health care employees’ main focus is on the health and safety of their patients – their own well-being might slip to the back of their minds.

-College of Public Health and Human Sciences (CPHHS) alum Josiah Roldan is working to ensure that doesn’t happen.
+College of Public Health and Human Sciences (CPHHS) alumnus Josiah Roldan is working to ensure that doesn’t happen.

 After earning a PhD in Public Health with a focus on Environmental and Occupational Health and Safety (now called Environmental and Occupational Health), Josiah recently started his new position as safety and emergency preparedness program manager for Oregon State Hospital, a psychiatric hospital.

 “I realized at an early age that I genuinely cared about the well-being of people,” Josiah says.
 “The public health career field allowed me to follow my passion.”

 Growing up in the Philippines, Josiah and his family immigrated to the United States in California when he was 8.
 He later moved to Oregon with his wife and three kids to pursue safety and emergency management.

 “I realized at an early age that I genuinely cared about the well-being of people.
 The public health career field allowed me to follow my passion.”